 (UCWDC World’s Pro Pro East Coast Swing 2015 – Raquel Williams)

 East Coast Swing style varies considerably across dance community’s.
 For instance, it is included in Country Western dance competitions and Ballroom competitions.
-It is also mixed in with Lindy Hoppers and at times is danced in a slot like West Coast Swing.
-All of the swing dances skyrocketed in popularity again during the late nineties and early two-thousands Swing Revival.
+Also, it is mixed in with Lindy Hoppers and at times is danced in a slot like West Coast Swing.
+Additionally, all of the swing dances skyrocketed in popularity again during the late nineties and early two-thousands Swing Revival.
 Sometimes called Neo-Swing, new swing music became popular as well as retro tunes.
 This new interest in swing dancing was still going strong after a decade and into the 21st century.

 The East Coast Swing dance became one of the dance genres included in the American Rhythm division in U.S. national ballroom competitions.
 The National Dance Council of America (N.D.C.A.) oversees the standards used for competition in American Rhythm and American Smooth dance genres, which includes the East Coast Swing (generally triple rhythm).

 Professional American Rhythm Championship competitors at Emerald Ball 2014.

 - Peter & Alexandra Perzhu

 - Emmanuel Pierre Antoine & Liana Churilova